sftpplus/sftpplus-docker/README.rst

 Launching a container
 ---------------------

-* Once the image is created, you may start a new Docker container using it.
+* Once the image is created, you can start a new Docker container using it.
   In the following example we run a container named ``sftpplus-trial-instance`` using the ``sftpplus:3.44.0.trial`` image which publishes all its services to the outside world.
 There are a lot of services and ports open by default::